-RNSG 1219 INTEGRATE NURSING SKILLS I (1-3-0) CREDIT 2

-Prerequisite: Admission to the ADN Program

-Corequisite: All concurrent RNSG and support courses within the designated semester required

-Study of the concepts and principles necessary to perform basic nursing skills for individualized care of patients across the life span; demonstrate competence in the performance of nursing procedures.
+RNSG 1219 INTEGRATE NURSING SKILLS I (1-3-0) CREDIT 2 Prerequisite: Admission to the ADN Program Corequisite: All concurrent RNSG and support courses within the designated semester required Study of the concepts and principles necessary to perform basic nursing skills for individualized care of patients across the life span; demonstrate competence in the performance of nursing procedures.
 Content includes knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to an integrated approach.

-RNSG 1260 CLINICAL I - REGISTERED NURSING/REGISTERED NURSE (0-0-10) CREDIT 2

-Corequisite: All concurrent RNSG and support courses within the designated semester required.
+RNSG 1260 CLINICAL I - REGISTERED NURSING/REGISTERED NURSE (0-0-10) CREDIT 2 Prerequisite: Admission to the ADN Program.
+Coreguisite: All concurrent RNSG and support courses within the designated semester required.